Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

  <h2>Additional features to be implemented in the future:</h2>

-    Once further along in this course I plan to add a modal to the images and a scroll bar to look trhough them.
+    Once further along in this course I plan to add a modal to the images and a carosuel to look trhough them.
     I would like to add hover text as well once I am better equipped to do so. will make the share modal actually copy the link for people to share on the different social platforms.